Priyam-Vaghasiya-Skill-College/demo7/agreement.md

 This Agreement and applicable Schedules shall not be varied without the prior express agreement in writing of each Party.

 Notwithstanding those above, the ISERVEU may, from time to time, amend, modify or otherwise change and notify the Set-Up Data requirements and its related elements, Terms of Use and other prepaid instrument member/cardholder communications in compliance with its internal policies and applicable regulatory guidelines.
 Further in the event of a Program change applicable to all Recipients similarly situated, ISERVEU may change this Agreement and applicable Schedules at any time upon written notice to Client.
 If Client does not agree to such changes, it may terminate this Agreement in accordance with the following procedures.
 The Program Administrator must notify ISERVEU in writing within fifteen [15] days after the effective date of the changes that Client does not agree to the changes and elects to terminate this Agreement.
 Otherwise, Client shall be deemed to have agreed to the changes in the notice.

+Notwithstanding anything contained herein, ISERVEU shall not amend, modify, or change any provision relating to scope of services, deliverables, authorization controls, reconciliation, or service levels defined under Clause 4.2 without the prior written consent of the Client.

+No obligation, service, or deliverable shall be implied from proposals, emails, discussions, presentations, or representations unless expressly incorporated in this Agreement.

 Severability; Conflict with Law